SameeranB/go-heavy/README.md

 Once tests have been written, the CLI tool can be used to run individual tests or all tests in a service.
 The CLI tool will also provide a way to run tests in parallel and report the results in a way that is easy to understand.

-There are three important concepts about how the tests are organised:
+There are four important concepts about how the tests are organised:

 * Test
 * Workflow
+* Step
 * Request

 ### Test